MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Library/index4.md

 Smart Locker System
 -------------------

-Number of lockers read from file: 20
+Number of books read from file: 20

 The following lockers are unlocked:

     5
     19

-Locker 13 is assigned to Jodie Whittaker.
+Books by Homer:

+    The Iliad
+    The Odyssey

 Locker 14 has been assigned to Ncuti Gatwa.
 ```